-The handbook allows employers to map out their employment plan, and it is a beneficial guide to state company policies and procedures in writing.
-Although the handbook itself is not a legal requirement, having one on hand helps to avoid confusion or misunderstanding, should an employee issue or concern occur.
+The handbook, also known as a company manual, company policy manual, or staff handbook, lets employers map out their employment plan.
+It is an excellent way to cover company policies and procedures in writing.
+While the handbook itself is not a legal requirement, having one helps avoid confusion or misunderstanding in the workplace.

 How do you use an employee handbook?

-Employers can then refer staff to the handbook if the employee has any questions regarding policies and procedures.
-In the event of a dispute, the handbook offers a key reference point detailing the terms and conditions that both parties have agreed to.
+You can refer workers to the handbook if they have any questions about workplace policies or procedures.
+In the event of a dispute, the handbook offers a key reference point detailing the terms and conditions both parties have agreed to.

 Benefits, benefits, benefits.

-Problems may arise when the employee is not made aware of an employee handbook from their start date, or if they have not been informed of an amended version.
-It is worthwhile to record written confirmation from each employee when a copy of the handbook is provided.
+Problems may arise when employees aren’t aware of an employee handbook from their start date, or if they have not been informed of any amendments.
+A good practice is recording written confirmation from each employee after the handbook is provided.

-In the event that an employee is dismissed due to a breach in the key terms of their employment, it is not likely to be a fair dismissal if the employee can prove that they have not been made aware of the terms and conditions in question.
+In the event an employee is dismissed due to a breach in the key terms of their employment, it is unlikely to be a fair dismissal if they can prove they weren’t made aware of the terms and conditions in question.
 This is important for employers to keep in mind when preparing the employee handbook.

 Your Employee Handbook Checklist

-An employee handbook should cover every required aspect of workplace regulations and employment rights.
-Every business is different and may require additional information specific to the company.
+An employee handbook should cover every required workplace regulation and employment right.
+Every business is different and may need information specific to the company.
 Here’s a list of what employee handbooks typically include:

 - Company history